Are you juggling multiple debts? Are you struggling to keep up with the repayments? If so, it might be time to think about debt consolidation.

 A Debt Agreement—also known as Part 9 (IX) Debt Agreement—combines multiple debts into a legal agreement that you negotiate with your creditors and then repay via a single monthly payment over a period of up to five years.

 MyBudget is uniquely positioned because we can help you to explore all of your debt management options.

-However do keep in mind that debt consolidation is not without its consequences.
-That’s why the first step is to get a detailed understanding of your finances before we recommend any solutions.
+Either way, the first step is to get a detailed understanding of your finances before we recommend any solutions.